 Federal Grants require that each student complete the Free Application for Federal Student Aid (FAFSA).
 Students must re-apply for federal grants by completing the FAFSA each year.
-The following are eligible federal grants at Carson-Newman.
+The following are eligible federal grants at Carson-Newman:

 Federal Pell Grant- Program provides grants for students that demonstrate high need and will be enrolled in an eligible undergraduate program.
-Amounts range from $659 to $5,550 per year depending on enrollment status of full-time to less than full-time.
+Amounts range from $636 to $6,195 per year depending on enrollment status of full-time to less than full-time.

-Federal Supplemental Educational Opportunity Grant (FSEOG)- Program provides supplemental grants to the highest needy students as determined by the FAFSA filing enrolled in an eligible undergraduate program.
+Federal Supplemental Educational Opportunity Grant (FSEOG)- Program provides supplemental grants to the highest need students enrolled in an eligible undergraduate program as determined by the FAFSA filing.
 Students must also be a Federal Pell Grant Recipient.
-Should students be awaded FSEOG and subsequently become ineligible for Federal Pell Grant, those students will also become ineligible for FSEOG.
-Amounts range from $100 to $4000.
-Students may not qualify to recieve from year to year based on funding levels awarded to Carson-Newman and number of high need applicants each year.
+Should students be awarded FSEOG and subsequently become ineligible for Federal Pell Grant, those students will also become ineligible for FSEOG.
+Amounts range from $1000 to $4000.
+Students may not qualify to receive from year to year based on funding levels awarded to Carson-Newman and the number of high need applicants each year.